 Chromebook vs iPad: Form is function

 There are many aspects to consider when purchasing a laptop or tablet, though none is perhaps more important than the form factor itself.
-Ask yourself this question: How will you primarily use the device?
+Ask yourself this question: how will you primarily use the device?

 For the most part, Chromebooks are basically laptops.
 They run Chrome OS, Google’s lightweight operating system, and are best at browsing the web and running Google apps.
 Chromebooks come in several variants, including the traditional clamshell (think Google PixelBook Go) and the convertible (think Asus Flip C436).
 Where the former simply opens and closes, while the latter features a 360-degree hinge so the screen bends around.
 This allows the flip and other convertibles to be used laptop- or tablet-style.
+There are some Chromebook tablets, but they aren’t common and don’t offer the ultimate Chrome OS experience.

 Conversely, iPads are slates first.
 They don’t have a keyboard, unless you choose to shell out extra cash for one.
 Where Chromebooks are thicker and heavier, iPads are slimmer and lighter — and thus more portable.
 Slates area easier to handle in certain circumstances, such as when sitting on a bus or the couch, or standing.